-Clark State follows The Ohio Board of Regents Rule 3333-1-10 for determining a student's residency status for subsidy and tuition surcharge purposes.
+Clark State follows The Ohio Department of Higher Education Rule 3333-1-10 for determining a student's residency status for subsidy and tuition surcharge purposes.
 Copies of this rule and the Request to Change Residency Status Petitions are available from the Records and Registration Office.
 Specific exceptions and circumstances may require a review of each student's residency classification on an individual basis.
-A petition for reclassification of residency must be submitted and approved prior to the first day of classes for the term.
+An Ohio Residency Application Packet must be submitted two weeks prior to the term begin date and approved prior to the first day of classes for the term.